gomathishankar28/ms1_bentovanindia/README.md

 *	Make the payment through bank transfer

 ## **User stories**
-*	As a new customer to the website, I want to easily navigate the site, so I can quickly find what I need.
+*	As a prospective customer to the website, I want to easily navigate the site, so that I can easily find about the differnt details about the offering.
-*	As a new customer to  the website, I want to know what they offer.
+*	As a prospective customer to the website, I want to precisely know what they offer so that I have enough infromation about the lunch deivery service.
-*	As a new customer to the website, I want to take a look at the menu.
+*	As a new customer to the website, I want to take a look at the menu so that I know the contents of my lunch box.
-*	As a new customer to the website, I want to know their process in detail .
+*	As a customer to the website, I want to know the ordering process in detail so that I do not need to call them to know the same.
-*	As a new customer to the website, I would like to know the price of the meal
+*	As a customer to the website, I would like to know the price of the meal so that I know my lunch budget for the week.
-*	As a new customer to the website,, I want an easy way to place my order.
+*	As a prospective customer to the website,, I want an easy way to place my order so that I can place my repeat orders quickly.

 ## **UX**